MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/prompt-eng-ner/index.md

 3. Deep-Learning systems
 4. Mix of (1) - (3).

-Where [spacy](https://spacy.io/) and Transformer architectures from e.g. [HuggingFace](https://huggingface.co/) such as *BERT*, *XLM-ROBERta* have been the go-to methods.
+Where [spacy](https://spacy.io/) and Transformer architectures from e.g. [HuggingFace](https://huggingface.co/) such as _BERT_, _XLM-ROBERta_ etc. have been the go-to methods or architectures.

-Before we start with prompt engineering let's create an example of where we want to employ this.
+Before we start with prompt engineering let's set the stage with an example use case.

+### Food Entities from recipes
 In the following section we will assume the following:
 1. We are a food tech startup that provides and sells custom smart purchase lists to retailers from online food recipes.
 2. We want to extract the following type of entities: `FOOD`, `QUANTITY`, `UNIT`, `PHYSICAL_QUALITY`, `COLOR`